 "Saeflod, I have incredible news!" he blurted out.

 "We may finally have a solid lead about its location."

 Saeflod's jaw dropped, and his eyes widened to the size of golf balls.

 "A bug within the capitol of Hierdelicia picked up high-ranking officials discussing 'the excavation of the ancient capitol' and 'a partial translation of the scroll.'"

 Saeflod's elation turned to disappointment.
-"So, we have found out that the Hierdelicians may or may not have a lead.
+"So, we think the Hierdelicians may have a lead.
 We still would have to steal their intelligence on it, which might not exist.
 If it does exist, then it might not be correct.
 And they have a head start on locating it.
 This hardly calls for celebration."

 "You underestimate me!
-I was aware of everything you just said.
-However, we are far smarter and faster thinkers than they'll ever be, which makes up for the fact that they have a head start.
-Nothing can be done to change whether or not they are right, but regardless of the outcome, we would still at least gain access to whatever ancient scroll they're trying to translate, and a partial translation of it, which may be wrong, but is still a good place to start.
+I have already considered that.
+However, we are far quicker thinkers than they'll ever be, which makes up for their head start.
+Nothing can be done to change whether or not they're right, regardless, we would still at least gain access to whatever ancient scroll they're trying to translate, and a possible partial translation of it, which may be wrong, but is still a good place to start.
 Plus, we know exactly where it recorded what they said and who said it, which should make the pre-mission recon far less difficult."

 "I see your point."